godie/JAJAT/README.md

 - **Editable form**: Review and edit captured data before saving
 - **Sync with web app**: Automatically syncs with the web application when open
 - **Offline storage**: Uses Chrome's storage API for reliable data persistence
+- **Manual creation**: Add opportunities directly from the web app without the extension
+- **Bidirectional sync**: Real-time synchronization between extension and web app
+- **Memory efficient**: Proper cleanup prevents memory leaks in single-page applications

 ### Quick Start
 1. Build the extension: `npm run build:extension`
 2. Load it in Chrome: Go to `chrome://extensions/`, enable Developer mode, and load the `chrome-extension/dist` folder
 3. Visit a LinkedIn job posting and click the extension icon to capture it
+4. Or add opportunities manually from the Opportunities page in the web app

+### Manual Opportunity Creation
+You don't need the extension to add opportunities!
+Simply:
+1. Navigate to the Opportunities page in the web app
+2. Click "+ Add Opportunity"
+3. Fill in the job details
+4. Save - it will sync with the extension if installed

 For detailed installation and usage instructions, see [CHROME_EXTENSION.md](./CHROME_EXTENSION.md).